apache/trafficserver/doc/admin/traffic-server-error-messages.en.rst

 there are problems with the HTTP transactions requested by the browser.
 These Traffic Server response messages correspond to standard HTTP response codes, but provide more information.
-A list of the more frequently-encountered HTTP response codes is provided in :ref:`standard-http-response-messages`.
+A list of the more frequently encountered HTTP response codes is provided in :ref:`standard-http-response-messages`.
-You can customize the Traffic Server response messages (typically in proxy/config/body_factory/default/, but set by :ts:cv:`proxy.config.body_factory.template_sets_dir`).
+You can customize the Traffic Server response messages (typically in ``proxy/config/body_factory/default/``, but set by :ts:cv:`proxy.config.body_factory.template_sets_dir`).

 The following table lists the hard-coded Traffic Server HTTP messages,